heirenlop/heirenlop.github.io/content/about.en.md

 📑 **What you'll find here:**

-- Technical articles on robotics and autonomous driving
 - Notes on SLAM (Simultaneous Localization and Mapping)
 - Research project updates
 - Personal thoughts and daily life reflections